 The YOS includes children in practitioner staff recruitment wherever possible, usually through establishing separate children's Panels.
 This gives confidence that staff are accepted by children and engage well with them.
 However, the YOS is keen to build on this and find other significant ways in which children's voices can be heard in the delivery of services and is actively reviewing practice in other areas.
-B&NES has participation standards which the YOS audits itself against in order to keep learning alive.
+B&NES has participation standards which the YOS audits itself against in order to ensure this continues to be a priority.

-6. Governance, Leadership and Partnership Arrangements
+5. Governance, Leadership and Partnership Arrangements